nix-community/yarn2nix/README.md

 5. Create a `default.nix` to build your application (see the example below)

+## Requirements

+Make sure to generate the lock file with yarn >= 1.10.1

 ## Example `default.nix`

    For example, for the [`front-end`](https://github.com/microservices-demo/front-end) of weave's microservice reference application: